 Things you have a right to know about safely surrendering a baby.

-- If you change your mind and want the baby back, here is what you can do:- Call Child Protective Service’s 24-hour hotline at (530) 642-7100 with in 14 days (you still may be able to get your baby back after 14 days, but it becomes much more difficult).
+- If you change your mind and want the baby back, you can:- Call Child Protective Service’s 24-hour hotline at (530) 642-7100 with in 14 days (you still may be able to get your baby back after 14 days, but it becomes much more difficult).